benediktstroebl/agent-evals/README.md

 # Repository to preprint: AI agent evaluations that matter

-This repository contains the accompanying code to the preprint with the title **AI agent evaluations that matter** by Sayash Kapoor, Benedikt Stroebl, Zachary S. Siegel, Nitya Nadgir, and Arvind Narayanan.
+This repository contains the accompanying code to the preprint with the title **AI agent evaluations that matter**.

 Part of the analysis for this blog post builds on the following publications and their accompanying code repositories, which we used for reproducing their work.